Growing mushrooms in wooden logs with mushroom dowels

 Improve the conditions for slow-growing species

-Some mushrooms like Chicken-of-the-Woods, Maitake or tender nesting polypore grow slowly.
-They can benefit greatly if you change the following steps in the basic method explained on this page.
+Some mushrooms like Chicken-of-the-Woods, reishi, maitake or tender nesting polypore benefit greatly if you change the following steps in the basic method explained on this page.
 Cut the logs short enough (20-30 cm long) to fit in your largest pot.
 Drill the holes in the sawing surfaces of the log (max 10 cm apart) and then boil or steam the logs to clean the wood of possible contaminants.
 Pressure cook for 2 h, boil in a pot for 1 h or steam for 4-6 h and let the log cool down fully.
 Insert the dowels and incubate the logs in a clean plastic bag until they are fully colonised by the mycelium.
 Then bury them in the ground so that the top of the log remains 2-3 cm above the ground.

 Read the detailed instructions below – just change the parts mentioned above.